Jacobus Capitein: Return to Africa and death

 On 8 October, Capitein arrived in Elmina, which by this point had become a virtual colony of the WIC; most of the local population were African and resided in a village next to the castle.
 Capitein was charged by his superiors with ministering to the Dutch merchants, clerks and soldiers in the employ of the WIC who were stationed in Elmina Castle.
 However, in this role he was mostly unsuccessful, as few WIC employees in Elmina attended church on a regular basis.

 Capitein also began efforts to minister to the local African population, using various methods that he had analysed and expounded in his previous writings.
 He established separate places of worship for African Christians, preached sermons using native languages, maintained daily contact with new converts, and trained local neophytes as missionaries.
 Ultimately, however, these efforts resulted in a low number of conversions to Christianity among the local population.

 His ministering efforts among Elmina's African population eventually led Capitein to falling in love with a local woman in February 1743, who he soon became engaged to.
 Once WIC authorities in the Dutch Republic heard about the engagement, they sent Capitein orders expressly forbidding him from marrying the woman due to her not being Christian.
-The WIC sent a Dutch woman named Antonia Grinderdos to Elmina for him to marry; the pair married in May 1746.
+The WIC sent a Dutch woman named Antonia Ginderdros to Elmina for him to marry; the pair married in May 1746.

 While ministering in Elmina, Capitein was paid a meagre salary by the WIC, who expected him to supplement his income by engaging in private business ventures.
 Capitein engaged in numerous enterprises while in Elmina, though none were successful.
 Parker noted that as Elmina was a major hub of the Atlantic slave trade, it was a "distinct possibility" that Capitein was involved in slavery in some form, though no definite proof exists to tie him to the trade.

 According to American historian Leyla J. Keough, "[gradually], Capitein declined physically, emotionally and financially."
 On 1 February 1747, Capitein died in Elmina of an unknown cause.
-He died in debt, owing large amounts of money to several local creditors (a situation which had strained the relationship between him and Grinderdos).
+He died in debt, owing large amounts of money to several local creditors (a situation which had strained the relationship between him and Ginderdros).
 After his death, a fellow WIC employee wrote a letter noting that in addition to his large debts, Capitein also suffered from alcoholism while residing in Elmina.